 - Cream cheese

-These ingredients are what you’ll need to make the sugar cookie crusts as well as the creamy cheesecake filling.
-Make certain to scroll down to the bottom to get the exact measurements and directions needed for this post.
+These are the key ingredients that will make a fine sugar cookie crust and a creamy cheesecake filling.
+Scroll down to the bottom of this post to get the exact measurements and directions.

 Topping Ideas for Sugar Cookie Cheesecake